dungeonerr/Aspengrove-Mod/README.md

 <img src="https://github.com/dungeonerr/aspengrove-mod/blob/master/assets/icon.png" width="300" height="300">

-A Fabric mod for Minecraft that add an aspen biome to game.
+A Fabric mod for Minecraft that add an aspen biome to game.<br>
-You can download a ready-made JAR file by going to "[Actions](https://github.com/dungeonerr/Aspengrove-Mod/actions)" -> click on the last action (if it is marked in green) click on "Artifacts" from the bottom, and get the JAR file (DO NOT USE sources.jar), or build it yourself by doing this:
+You can download a ready-made JAR file by going to "[Actions](https://github.com/dungeonerr/Aspengrove-Mod/actions)" -><br>click on the last action (if it is marked in green) click on "Artifacts"<br>from the bottom, and get the JAR file (DO NOT USE sources.jar), or build it yourself by doing this:

 Download the ZIP by clicking the green button `Code` -> `Download ZIP`